-- Stimulates healing – Massage is a great way to stimulate healing after an injury including sprains and strains.
-If your dog is older and has issues with his joints, massage is a great way to reduce inflammation and pain while increasing flexibility.
+- Stimulates healing – Great way to stimulate healing after an injury including sprains and strains.
+If your dog is older and has issues with his joints, dog massage is a great way to reduce inflammation and pain while increasing flexibility.

 - Promote wellbeing – Just like how you feel better after you get a massage, so does your furry friend.
-Massage releases endorphins that can help your dog feel his best.
+It releases endorphins that can help your dog feel his best.

 - Strengthens the bond with your dog – One your dog is comfortable with your massage therapy sessions, you will be closer than ever.
 He will look forward to that special time spent with you and how it makes him feel.
 This can help remarkably with trust and training.